Skip to main content

 Mortlock Chamber, photo taken by Toby Woolley

-The Mortlock Wing houses the exhibition bays on the ground floor, quiet study areas on level 2 and the Sir Josiah Symon Library on level 3.
-It is also a venue for hire and sometimes closed to the public.
+The Mortlock Chamber houses the exhibition bays on the ground floor, quiet study areas on level 2 and the Sir Josiah Symon Library on level 3.